tsvallender/tsvallender.github.io/_posts/2018-09-13-standards.md

 protection within a country in which it is not recognised.

-Legally, an invention must be: o Novel;
+Legally, an invention must be:
+* Novel;
-o Original (or not obvious to a skilled practitioner);
+* Original (or not obvious to a skilled practitioner);
-o Capable of being manufactured, programmed or specified (depending on the type of invention).
+* Capable of being manufactured, programmed or specified (depending on the type of invention).

+## Alternatives to patents

+* _Registered design:_ protects a products outward design and appearance, but not its function.
+* _Copyright:_ unregistered and automatic, copyright can protect written works, music, software, architectural and design drawings and even specific design details.
+Lasts seventy years after the death of the copyright holder.
+* _Design right:_ replaced copyright in 1988 for industrial designs.
+  Automatic cover as long as originality can be proven.
+Cannot cover methods of construction.
+Lasts ten years from the selling of a new product.
+Parts which "must mate" with another are excluded to promote interoperability.
+* _Trademarks:_ registered names or symbols.